ivaaaan/mira/README.md

 In theory, you can nest as many issues as you want.
 However, Jira's provider implementation supports only two levels at the moment.

-Your root issue will be created with type `Epic`, and all nested issues with type `Task`. `Subtask` are not supported at the moment, but I will add them eventually.
+Your root issue will be created with type `Epic`, and all nested issues with type `Task` and `Sub-task`.

 ### Parsers and providers